Old Towne Orange

 Is Old Towne Orange walkable?

-What are the schools like?
+What are the schools?

 How does Old Towne Orange compare to Floral Park?